calum74/cutty/doc/tags.md

 using Ssl = cy::tagged<bool, struct force_ssl_t>;
 ```

-Function signatures can be changed to take more specific tagged types, for example
+Function signatures can be changed to take tagged types, for example

 ```c++
 #include <cutty/tags.hpp>